VFayt99/Vfayt99.clean_blog.github.io/_posts/2021-01-02-stats-Analysis.md

 ---
 layout: post
-title: Analysis
+title: Statistical Analysis
-description: What do we find out?
+description: What is the gender represention in our data?
 background: 'img/gender_equal'

 ---